dinesh99639/courseplan/README.md

 ![Reviewer](README/images/faculty/reviewer.png)

 * We can review the mid papers that others sent to you.
-* You should enter the question no, co, po, matched(yes/no).
+* You should enter the question no, CO, PO, matched(yes/no).

 ### Roleplay List
 ![Roleplay List](README/images/faculty/roleplay_index.png)

 * The roleplay list that you have created will be displayed here.
-* You can create a new roleplay by entering a name for roleplay and click New roleplay button.
+* You can create a new roleplay by entering a name for roleplay and click the New roleplay button.

 ### Tutorial Classes
 ![Tutorial Classes](README/images/faculty/tutorial%20classes.png)

-* You can enter the data of tutorial classes cunducted here.
+* You can enter the data of tutorial classes conducted here.

-<h3 align="center"><u>Admin</u></h3>
+<h3 align="center">Admin</h3>

 ### Edit Lecturer
 ![Edit Lecturer](README/images/admin/edit%20lecturer.png)

-* In this page, you can edit review and delete assigned lecturer.
+* On this page, you can edit review and delete the assigned lecturer.

 ### Review Report
 ![Review Report](README/images/admin/review%20report.png)